twilio/twilio-ruby/README.md

 </Response>
 ```

+### Using a Custom HTTP Client

+To use a custom HTTP client with this helper library, please see the [Twilio documentation](https://www.twilio.com/docs/libraries/ruby/custom-http-clients).

 ## Docker Image

 The `Dockerfile` present in this repository and its respective `twilio/twilio-ruby` Docker image are currently used by Twilio for testing purposes only.